brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-23-a-virtualsit-down-with-andrea-chang-and-her-brainchild-braingig.md

----
-layout: post
-title: A (Virtual) sit-down with Andrea Chang and her brainchild BrainGig
+# A (Virtual) sit-down with Andrea Chang and her brainchild BrainGig
----

 Most entrepreneurs go into business for the incredible experience or with aspirations of financial freedom - but very few go into it with a benevolent agenda like Andrea Chang.
 OK, quasi-benevolent.
 The technology/idea Andrea invented, [BrainGig](http://www.braingig.com/), helps connect individuals and teams with much-needed funding opportunities.